 The Yogini Project’s Interview Series with Jetsün Khandro Rinpoche

-“Genuine compassion is egoless.
-It is the inherent essence expressed, inseparable from awareness.
-This natural essence, which is genuine compassion, does not need to be formulated or even expressed as something like “compassion.”
-We see this exemplified in our great teachers.
-Their genuine compassion does not require phrases and expressions or even actions.
+“… The great teachers genuine compassion does not require phrases and expressions or even actions.
 Just their presence, who they are, is nothing other than the quintessence of compassion.
 We, in contrast, have to invent and demonstrate compassion.
 Our contaminated compassion still requires effort and deliberation.
 That is conventional or general compassion.
 The good thing about the use of deliberate or conventional compassion is that it matures the mind so that ego- grasping diminishes.
 It definitely has that effect and is therefore a skillful method for developing awareness compassion.”

 Her Eminence Mindrolling Jetsün Khandro Rinpoche was born as the eldest daughter of Kyabje Mindrolling Trichen Gyurme Künzang Wangyal, the 11th throne holder of the renowned Mindrolling lineage, one of the six main Nyingma lineages of Tibetan Buddhism.
 Throughout its history, some of the greatest masters of their time have been born within the Mindrolling lineage including the unique lineage of female masters known as the Jetsünma line, a remarkable Mindrolling tradition.